devedge/Scripts/Poker Dataset Parser/README.md

 <h6>`csvGenerator.py`</h6><br>
 The only part of the script that needs to be edited is `writeCSV()`, between the comment headers `#### ---- ####`.
 Examples are provided in the file. <br><br>

-For each row that you want to have in the CSV file, use `csvrow.append()` to add the value from the gameArray that you want.
-These values are extraced using the API methods from parserAPI.py.
-All of the possible methods you can use to extract game values are provided below under `parserAPI.py` <br><br>
+For each row that you want to have in the CSV file, use `csvrow.append()` to add the value from the gameArray.
+These values are extracted using the API methods from parserAPI.py.
+All of the possible methods you can use are provided below under the `parserAPI.py` section.<br><br>
-For example, to get the game ID of each game, you would use `parserAPI.getGameID()`.
+For example, to get the game ID of each game, you would use `parserAPI.getGameID()`. <br>
 Appending it as a row in the CSV file would look like: `csvrow.append(parserAPI.getGameID())` <br>
 After all of the values have been appended, use `csvFile.writerow(csvrow)` to write the row to the file.

 <br>